Link To Famous Americans indexLink to Educational Synthesis index

 He fought in the battles and the British put him in jail.

-Later he served in the Continental Army.
+Later he also fought as in the Continental Army.

 After he finished his army service, he went back to his shop.